 ** I’m working on this page so it isn’t yet completed.
 Please feel welcome to contact us if you have any feedback or specific questions.
 We’re always happy to talk about house sitting, nomadic living and our transit day challenges.

 Many people are interested to learn about our nomadic lifestyle and how we’ve managed to combine travel with house sitting and make it work for us over the past 2+ years.

 It all started for us a few years ago and the initial idea came to me through a travel blog, though after all this time I can’t recall the blog.

 You see, I am a prolific reader of personal stories and have always been intrigued about how people’s lives play out.

 I would read stories about people that had left their jobs, passed on all their stuff and taken off to travel the world.
 It all seemed at the time as if this could be for “other people” and yet I knew in my heart that it was something we could do.
 If only we both wanted to do it, and of course as long as we could afford it.

 How did we get started?

-Once the concept of house sitting seemed like a reality I trawled every online link I could find to learn more about those folk living this seemingly glorious life of traveling without the cost of accommodation, while caring for other peoples homes and pets.
+Once the concept of house sitting seemed like a reality I trawled every online link I could find to learn more about those folk living this seemingly glorious life of traveling while caring for other peoples’ homes and pets.